amzn/smoke-framework-examples/README.md

 ## OtherServiceSwiftClient

 An example of a Swift Client created for an API Gateway-hosted API.
 Uses the Open API 3.0 model specified in `OtherServiceModel`.

+## ClientConsumingSmokeFrameworkService

+An example of a smoke-framework-based service that uses the `OtherServiceSwiftClient` in one of its operations.

 ## License